Johannesburg: Freight

 City Deep Terminal is the name of Africa's largest dry port and was officially opened by the South African Railways Services (SARS) in 1977.
 The container terminal is connected to the Port of Durban, Port of Ngqurha, Port of Cape Town, as well as Southern Africa by road and rail.
 At least forty percent of container export/imports run on the Natal Corridor (Natcor) which is directly linked by rail to City Deep.

 Telecommunication

 Johannesburg has 4 major cellular telecommunications operators: Vodacom, MTN, Cell C, and Telkom Mobile.
 Vodacom's global headquarters is located in Midrand.
 It was formed in 1994, just after the South African elections of 1994.

 Media

-The city is home to several media groups which own a number of newspaper and magazine titles.
-The two main print media groups are Independent Newspapers and Naspers (Media24).
-The country's electronic media is also headquartered in the greater metropolitan region.
-Beeld is a leading Afrikaans newspaper for the city and the country, while the Sunday newspaper City Press is the third largest selling newspaper in South Africa.
-The Sowetan is one of a number of titles catering for the black market although in recent years it competes against newly arrived tabloids.
-The Mail & Guardian is an investigative liberal newspaper while The Citizen is a tabloid-style paper, and The Star is a local newspaper that mostly covers Gauteng-related issues.
-The Sunday Times is the most widely read national Sunday newspaper.
-True Love is the most widely read women's magazine, catering primarily to the up-and-coming middle class black female market, and published by Media 24.
-The Times is a national newspaper that covers current issues.
-Media ownership is relatively complicated, with a number of cross shareholdings which have been rationalised in recent years, resulting in the movement of some ownership into the hands of black shareholders.
-This has been accompanied by a growth in black editorship and journalism.

 Johannesburg has a number of regional radio stations such as 94.7 Highveld Stereo, Radiokansel / Radio Pulpit, Kaya FM, Radio 2000, YFM, Metro FM, 5FM, Jacaranda FM, SAfm, Phalaphala FM, Radio 702 and UJFM.
-The number of radio stations has increased in recent years as the government has sold off frequencies to private companies.

 Johannesburg is also the headquarters of state-owned broadcaster South African Broadcasting Corporation and pay-broadcast network Multichoice which distributes M-Net and DStv a digital satellite service, while eTV also has a presence in the city.
 The city has two television towers, the Hillbrow Tower and the Sentech Tower.